Here are 3 tips on how to manage your outdoor showers, sinks, and plumbing faucet

 Drain the faucet and shower

 Lastly, open the faucet and let any remaining water drain out of the pipe.
-This steps is vital, because standing water between the shut-off valve and the outdoor spigot can freeze or damage pipes.
+This step is vital because standing water between the shut-off valve and the outdoor spigot can freeze or damage pipes.
 If you have exterior drains for items like an outdoor shower or bar sink, make sure you pour some environmentally safe antifreeze in the drain so it will not freeze.

 If you’re not sure what to do, give us a call and we’ll walk you through it.